ghazal-naderi/platform-11/terraform/aws-kops-seed/README.md

 If you are using an encrypted S3 bucket, like the one in `kops-seed`, you should make sure to add `additionalPolicies` sufficient to give nodes and masters the ability to pull their configurations from the bucket and therefore to decrypt the contents.
 The policy to do so is below and can be applied via `kops edit cluster ${CLUSTER_NAME}`.
 Be sure to refer to the notes below on how to change the ARN values for your own infrastructure.

+Note: Queue Processor Mode
+{{ kops_feature_table(kops_added_default='1.21') }}

+If enableSQSTerminationDraining is true Node Termination Handler will operate in Queue Processor mode.
+In addition to the events mentioned above, Queue Processor mode allows Node Termination Handler to take care of ASG Scale-In, AZ-Rebalance, Unhealthy Instances, EC2 Instance Termination via the API or Console, and more. kOps will provision the necessary infrastructure: an SQS queue, EventBridge rules, and ASG Lifecycle hooks. managedASGTag can be configured with Queue Processor mode to distinguish resource ownership between multiple clusters.

+The kOps CLI requires additional IAM permissions to manage the requisite EventBridge rules and SQS queue:
+Which been added to the `additionalPolicies`
 ```
   additionalPolicies:
     master: |